ichiche/Azure-PowerShell/README.md

-This repository is used for DevTest only.
+All scripts in repository are used for DevTest only.